 Individuals who are deaf or hard-of-hearing may e-mail the Office of Grants Management at grants@arts.gov for assistance.

-Individuals who do not use conventional print or electronic media may access the information in this document by contacting the Office of Civil Rights at civilrights@arts.gov.
+Individuals who do not use conventional print or electronic media may access the information in this document by contacting the Office of Accessibility at accessibility@arts.gov or by phone at (202) 682-5532.